Shefali199/Tracing-Document/doc.md

 #### stress-ng
 stress-ng is used for performing stress testing on the kernel.
-It allows you to exercise various physical subsystems of the computer, as well as interfaces of the OS kernel, using "stressors".
+It allows you to exercise various physical subsystems of the computer, as well as interfaces of the OS kernel, using **stressors**.
 They are available for CPU, CPU cache, devices, I/O, interrupts, file system, memory, network, operating system, pipelines, schedulers, virtual machines.
 You may find the description of all the available stressors [here](https://www.mankier.com/1/stress-ng).

 Running the netdev stressor (It starts N  workers  that  exercise  various  netdevice ioctl commands across all the available network devices.
 The ioctls exercised by this stressor are  as  follows: SIOCGIFCONF,  SIOCGIFINDEX, SIOCGIFNAME, SIOCGIFFLAGS, SIOCGIFADDR, SIOCGIFNETMASK, SIOCGIFMETRIC,  SIOCGIFMTU,  SIOCGIFHWADDR,  SIOCGIFMAP  and   SIOCGIFTXQLEN) using the `stress-ng --netdev 1 -t 60 --metrics` command.